JasonFDY/Portfolio/README.md

 # Jason Yeung - Portfolio

 ## About
 Hi, my name is Jason and I am a data analyst at CDP.
 I am self taught and have developed skills in Excel/Google Sheets, SQL, Tableau, R and Python by completing courses on Codecademy and the Google Data Analytics Certificate.
-My background is in healthcare, I have a Masters in Pharmacy from Keele University and worked as a pharmacist as a community pharmacy manager for two years.
+My background is in healthcare, I have a Masters in Pharmacy from Keele University and have previously worked as a pharmacist and community pharmacy manager for two years.

 ## Contents
 * [Projects](#projects)